Last updated 11 March 2022

 If you need social care for yourself, this is called a 'care assessment', a 'customer assessment' or a 'needs assessment'.

 If you provide unpaid care for someone else, your assessment is called a 'carers assessment'.
-Carers UK has developed some key tips on requesting an assessment for the first time.
+Carers UK has developed some key tips on requesting a carers assessment for the first time.

-Alternatively, you may be offered a care assessment at home after being discharged from the hospital, called a 'discharge to assess' or a 'home first' approach.
+Alternatively, you may be offered a care assessment at home after being discharged from the hospital.
+This is called a 'discharge to assess' or a 'home first' approach.

 The NHS can also assess people with very complex and long-term health needs for social care support, known as 'NHS Continuing Healthcare' or 'NHS CHC', and involves a separate assessment process from the needs assessments carried out by local authorities.